core-wg/transport-indication/draft-ietf-core-transport-indication.md

 further resolution may be performed, or the information may already suffice to send a request based on other known proxy information.

+Resolution services may have more structure in that list, may provide multiple choices in a single result or may branch out in multiple layers.
+At a conceptual level, those are reduced to an expanded list of individual candidates.

 ### Transport-unaware resolution

 The IP based transports specified so far (CoAP over UDP, DTLS, TCP, TLS and WebSockets)